Snippet-Curator/snippet-curator-docs/src/content/06_discover.md

 ### Recency Score

 This is how recently the note was last viewed.
 Older notes are scored higher.
-Recency score is updated when a note is either seen via Discover or on its own and is not affected when the note is displayed as part of a notebook or tag list.
+Last viewed is updated when a note is either seen via Discover or on its own and is not affected when the note is displayed as part of a notebook or tag list.

-Change its weight (between 0 and 1) to affect how heavily you want to resurface old notes.
-Use higher numbers (e.g. 1) to rank older notes higher.
+Change its weight (between 0 and 10) to affect how heavily you want to resurface old notes.
+Use higher numbers (e.g. 10) to rank older notes higher.

 Notes that have never been seen before gets a randomized score with slight boost.